VonHeikemen/tinytina-js/README.md

 ## Getting started

 To run Tinytina, ensure that you have Node.js >= v10.
 [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/).
-And for now you have to run `src/main.js` directly from `node`.
+And for now you have to run `src/main.js` directly with `node`.

 ### Installation
 Right now what you can do is clone/download the repository and install the dependencies yourself.
 This may change in the future.